Dynamical incompatibilities in paced finger tapping experiments: Discussion and Conclusion

 \subsubsection{Basic findings}

-In this work we showed that responses to period perturbations of different types in paced finger tapping (step changes vs phase shifts) are dynamically incompatible when they occur in different experiments, due to the existence of a previously shown context effect \cite{Silva2024}.
-This led us to conclude, both empirically and theoretically, that they can't be produced by a single underlying error-correction mechanism.
+In this work we showed that responses to period perturbations of different types in paced finger tapping (step changes vs phase shifts) are dynamically incompatible when they occur in different experiments.
+This led us to conclude, both empirically and theoretically, that they can't be produced by a single underlying error-correction mechanism, and this is due to the existence of a previously shown context effect \parencite{Silva2024}.
 When they occur in the same experiment, however, they are compatible with each other and a single mathematical model can be successfully fitted to the whole dataset.
 We interpret these results as mounting evidence about the plausibility of a unique underlying nonlinear mechanism supporting the resynchronization behavior for all perturbation sizes, signs, and types, which nonetheless is tuned to the specific temporal context of an experiment.
 A summary of the converging evidence supporting our claims can be found in Table \ref{tab.context_summary}.

 We reached our conclusions by specifically analyzing the resynchronization phase, that is the transient part of the response between the preperturbation and postperturbation baselines.
-As we previously showed \cite{Silva2024,Bavassi2013,Lopez2019,Gonzalez2019}, many defining aspects of behavior are only evident in this information-rich transient.
+As we previously showed \parencite{Silva2024,Bavassi2013,Lopez2019,Gonzalez2019}, many defining aspects of behavior are only evident in this information-rich transient.
 Building on this research programme, the present study further establishes the correct way of comparing the transients when they come from different perturbation types—we need to control for the perturbation context.